yichiliao/yichiliao.github.io/_pages/about.md

 For a detailed overview of my research agenda and future directions, see my [Research Statement (PDF)](https://yichiliao.com/files/Research-Statement_LIAO.pdf).
 <br>
 <br>
-Before joining [SIPLab](https://siplab.org/) (led by [Prof. Christian Holz](https://www.christianholz.net/)) at ETH Zürich, I was a postdoctoral researcher at [Saarland University](https://www.uni-saarland.de/en/home.html) (with [Prof. Jürgen Steimle](https://hci.cs.uni-saarland.de/people/juergen-steimle/) and [Prof. Anna Feit](http://annafeit.de/)).
-I completed my Ph.D. studies at [Aalto University](https://www.aalto.fi/en) (supervised by [Prof. Antti Oulasvirta](https://users.aalto.fi/~oulasvir/)) on [Human-in-the-Loop Design Optimization (dissertation PDF)](https://drive.google.com/file/d/1UcH6LuV7GiyRMvrVb9EZ34z-FeGPDBS7/view?usp=sharing).
-I worked as a research intern at Reality Labs Research, Meta.
+Before joining National Taiwan University, I was a postdoctoral researcher at [ETH Zurich](https://ethz.ch/en.html) and [Saarland University](https://www.uni-saarland.de/en/home.html).
+I completed my Ph.D. studies at [Aalto University](https://www.aalto.fi/en).
+I also worked as a research intern at Reality Labs Research, Meta.

 Please feel free to reach out via [email](mailto:yichi.liao@inf.ethz.ch) for more information about my research, potential collaborations, and thesis opportunities (only for the students at ETH Zürich and the University of Zürich).